"Mission Possible: Global Issues, Leadership Choices"

 As officials of imaginary countries, they will employ critical thinking skills, negotiation techniques, and problem solving methods to lead their people towards peace and prosperity.
 (Or will they?)
 Working individually and in teams, they will decide when to cooperate and when to compete, when to bargain and when to take a stand, how systems are interrelated and how to adjust to life’s surprises.

-This core of this class is a world affairs simulation that begins the very first week.
+The core of this class is a world affairs simulation that begins the very first week.
 Because the initial parameters of the simulation are determined by chance, the simulation is different every time.
 (Many students take this class more than once.)
 The ability to work cooperatively is a must.

 Readings in political science, international affairs, people management, current events, moral philosophy, literature, and economics provide discussion points and context for the simulation.
 Because I tailor the readings to the issues I see emerging in the simulation, the specific readings vary with the semester but all assume excellent reading skills (high school+ level).
+"Mission Possible" students also have access to a private Google Group to share news articles and discuss current events outside our regular class time.